Miksus/scriptor/docs/index.rst

 Features:

-- High-level abstraction to run programs
+- Run programs sync or async using the same syntax
-- Pythonic program parametrization
+- High-level program abstraction
-- Full async support
+- Easy program parametrization

 A simple example: